 You’d be forgiven for thinking that this is where the broker falls down.
 You must be paying for that extra link in the chain, right?

 It's because business through brokers is a lower risk for insurers.
 Brokers are professionals and their job is to properly assess their customers’ risks and find suitable cover.
-The theory is that insurers use brokers to choose the right policy with the right cover at the right price for any given customer – avoiding claims and maintaining premium income.
+The theory is that insurers use brokers to choose the right policy with the right cover at the right price for any given customer – avoiding claims and maintaining the insurer's income.
 And it works, too.

 4. Claims